good-place/tahani/README.md

 #### Moving to the next record in the iterator

-`(tahani/iterator/next iterator)` moves the current position in the iterator.
-`iterator` must be instance of `tahani/iterator` returned by the `create` method mentioned above.
-Returns `iterator` so it can be easily chainable.
+`(tahani/iterator/next iterator)` moves the current position in the iterator to the next record. `iterator` must be instance of `tahani/iterator` returned by the `create` method mentioned above.
+Returns `iterator` so it can be easily chained.

 This function can also be called as method on `tahani/iterator` AbstractType `(:next iterator)`

+#### Seeking first record

+`(tahani/iterator/seek-first iterator)` moves the current position in the iterator to the first one.`iterator` must be instance of `tahani/iterator` returned by the `create` method mentioned above.
+Returns `iterator` so it can be easily chained.

+This function can also be called as method on `tahani/iterator` AbstractType `(:seek-first iterator)`

+#### Seeking last record

+`(tahani/iterator/seek-last iterator)` moves the current position in the iterator to the last record. `iterator` must be instance of `tahani/iterator` returned by the `create` method mentioned above.
+Returns `iterator` so it can be easily chained.

+This function can also be called as method on `tahani/iterator` AbstractType `(:seek-last iterator)`

+#### Seeking record

+`(tahani/iterator/seek iterator key)` moves the current position in the iterator to the record with `key`. `iterator` must be instance of `tahani/iterator` returned by the `create` method mentioned above. `key`must be string.
+Returns `iterator` so it can be easily chained.

+This function can also be called as method on `tahani/iterator` AbstractType `(:seek iterator key)`

 ## TODOs